 1 oz.
 Macadamia Nuts (about 10-12 kernels) = 21g Fat, 3.9g Carbohydrates, 2.2g Protein, 104mg Potassium

 Pistachio health benefits are unique when compared with other low carb nuts.
 You can purchase this little green nut shelled or unshelled.
 However, pistachios are usually pretty easy to shell and definitely delicious to eat.
-I prefer the taste of these low carb nuts right out of the shell.
-They taste better than the unshelled pistachios to me.
+I prefer the taste of these low carb nuts when they come right out of the shell.
+They taste fresher than the unshelled pistachios.
 I have tried a variety of brands, however, I remember eating this brand the most.

 1 oz.
 Pistachios = 13g Fat, 8g Carbohydrates, 6g Protein, 291mg Potassium

 Peanuts are a really great nut for being on a low carb diet.
 They are loaded with magnesium, niacin and other things that make us feel good.
 You can learn more about the health benefits of peanuts.
 Like the almond, with regards to fats, carbs, and proteins, it is well-balanced overall.
 In fact, peanuts are lower in carbohydrates than almonds.
 However, almonds are typically easier on the stomach for some.
 I have grown accustomed to eating unsalted peanuts.

 1 oz.
 Peanuts = 14g Fat, 4.6 Carbohydrates, 7g Protein, 200mg Potassium